cloud-gov/product/OnboardingChecklist.md

 Ensure you know what's happening on the team:
 - [ ] Subscribe to [the cloud.gov team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&ctz=America/Los_Angeles) (click the + in the bottom right) so you know when assorted team meetings are happening in the various squads.
 Tip: When you plan Out of Office time, make a calendar event for that on the cloud.gov calendar so that your teammates know you'll be away.
 - [ ] Subscribe (through the GitHub watch function) to the [cg-site](https://github.com/18F/cg-site) GitHub repository notifications.
+- [ ] Ask Program Manager or Director for access to the cg-supportstream Slack channel.

 Learn our policies and procedures:
 - [ ] Coordinate with your onboarding buddy to go through [Incident Response Training](https://docs.google.com/presentation/d/1AZjQE8zBzMRWZIFUuJPkJLted1ykGtALrLPoPRx5Vls/edit#slide=id.p) within 60 days of joining the team (and annually after that).
 This will cover the following document, which you should also review before or after training: